Trolley District: History

 In 2019, the city approved a substantial tax agreement with the property owners, after talks with DeHayes and former mayor Michael Coleman.
 The city classified the site as a "downtown redevelopment district" (DRD), which would not lower the property's taxes.
 Instead it would divert 70% of the site's property taxes for 30 years to subsidize the fresh food market in the development.
 The agreement would also include a free market stall for Columbus City Schools' culinary students to use, high-speed internet for East High School, and mobile laptop stations at the market.
 The agreement was criticized by the school district teachers union president, who described the agreement as an unnecessary giveaway as the project is certain to be profitable.
 He also stated that the educational benefits are not as meaningful as staff and facility upgrades.
 Scott Woods, writing for Columbus Alive, noted similar concerns, and that the city should be taxing the property at a higher rate.
 DeHays stated that the produce market couldn't survive without a subsidy, and that the project would otherwise not be financially viable.
 North Market's director agreed, though he noted that the Trolley District project is for-profit, unlike North Market, and thus could support less-profitable aspects of its operations.

 The first two commercial operations opened in the development in December 2021: The Railhouse, a tavern, and Switch, a speakeasy-style bar.
 The East Market opened in April 2022.
+The Columbus Brewing Company opened on the site in February 2023, followed by the Local Cantina restaurant and bar, part of a larger chain, in May 2023.